-- 63. Defendant is specifically required to include in its notice the address to which payments should be sent.
+- 65. Defendant is specifically required to include in its notice the address to which payments should be sent.
 29 C.F.R. § 2590.606-4(b)(4)(xii).
-The COBRA Enrollment Notice (Exhibit B) simply does not include this information. - 64.
-The COBRA Enrollment Notice (Exhibit B) provided to Plaintiff includes an entire page dedicated to having the participant sign up for direct debit from their bank account.
-Remarkably, however, Exhibit B fails to actually state where payments are to be sent by the participant who chooses not to sign up for direct debit.
-This is a per se violation of 29 C.F.R. § 2590.606-4(b)(4)(xii), which on its face requires all COBRA notices include "the address to which payments should be sent." - 65.
-Defendant's attempt to cure this deficiency by providing a mailing address for payment in subsequent paperwork, specifically the "Important Information About Your COBRA Continuation Coverage" document (see Exhibit C), only demonstrates that Defendant is aware this information must be disclosed. - 66.
+The Cobra Enrollment Notice simply does not include this information. - 66.
+The COBRA enrollment notice provided to Plaintiff includes an entire page dedicated to having the participant sign up for direct debit from their bank account.
+Remarkably, however, the document fails to actually state where payments are to be sent by the participant who chooses not to sign up for direct debit.
+This is a per se violation of 29 C.F.R. § 2590.606-4(b)(4)(xii), which on its face requires all COBRA notices include "the address to which payments should be sent." - 67.
+Defendant's attempt to cure this deficiency by providing a mailing address for payment in subsequent paperwork, specifically the "Important Information About Your COBRA Continuation Coverage" document, only demonstrates that Defendant is aware this information must be disclosed. - 68.
 But Defendant's piecemeal strategy for separating COBRA information does not comport with the law.
-Rather, as demonstrated by the Model DOL COBRA notice, which is a single cohesive document, 29 C.F.R. § 2590.606-4(b)(4)(xii) contemplates providing the statutorily required information in "a" COBRA "notice" (singular), rather than in multiple documents which must be read in conjunction with one another for plan participants/beneficiaries to glean the necessary information from. - 67.
-Without this information, Plaintiff is left ready and willing, but unable, to properly enroll and maintain continuation coverage.
+Rather, as demonstrated by the Model DOL COBRA notice, which is a single cohesive document, 29 C.F.R. § 2590.606-4(b)(4)(xii) contemplates providing the statutorily required information in "a" COBRA "notice" (singular), rather than in multiple documents which must be read in conjunction with one another for plan participants/beneficiaries to glean the necessary information from.

-- 68. A misrepresentation is material if there is a substantial likelihood that it would mislead a reasonable employee in making an adequately informed decision.
-Without knowing where to send payment, Plaintiff was misled as to how to enroll in COBRA. - 69.
-Because of the foregoing deficiencies, Defendant's COBRA notice process is insufficient.
+- 69. Without this information, Plaintiff is left ready and willing, but unable, to properly enroll and maintain continuation coverage. - 70.
+A misrepresentation is material if there is a substantial likelihood that it would mislead a reasonable employee in making an adequately informed decision.
+Without knowing where to send payment, Plaintiff was misled as to how to enroll in COBRA. - 71.
+Because of the foregoing deficiencies, Defendant's COBRA notice is insufficient.
 Defendant has misled Plaintiff about the material parameters and procedures surrounding his right to elect COBRA coverage, failing to comply with the requirements made clear by the Code of Federal Regulations.

-Violation of 29 C.F.R. § 2590.606-4(b)(4)(i) Failure to Identify Plan Administrator
+Violation of 29 C.F.R. § 2590.606-4(b)(4)(vi) - Failure to Include Explanatory Information